wp-plugins/amr-ical-events-list/readme.txt

 == Changelog ==
+= Version 4.0.22 =
+* Fix: Weekly horizontal calendar was STILL not working correctly . around a month end it behaved like a monthly calendar instead of a weekly schedule.
+* Fix: If you saved the listype 11, it 'lost' the weeks calendar setting and you couldn't get it back without resetting.
+Could set to others, but not to weekscalendar - very weird one to debug and as is often the case it was a stupid typo.
+* Update: a belorussian translation update was added.

 = Version 4.0.21 =
 * Fix: Decode entities (like &nbsp;) in content
 * Fix: Weekly horizontal calendar was not working correctly